State-by-State Childcare Tax Credit Guide

 Official site: Illinois Department of Revenue

-Look in the individual income tax instructions for childcare or dependent care references.
-For a quick refresher on what qualifies, see our benefits of the childcare tax credit article.
+Look through Illinois individual income tax instructions for childcare or dependent care references.
+If you want a quick refresher on what usually counts before checking Illinois-specific rules, review our benefits of the childcare tax credit article.
+Starting with the federal framework helps clarify whether a state program is similar, narrower, or broader.

 Indiana